 Some advice to make sure YOUR lens is on straight…

-2. Ask for candid feedback from people that will be honest with you and ACTUALLY listen!
+2. Ask for candid feedback from people that will be honest with you and even more importantly ACTUALLY listen!

-3. If you are lucky enough to find a mentor then ACT on their advice, do NOT ignore them and make a real effort to be prepared when you are lucky enough to get time with them.
+3. If you are lucky enough to find a mentor then ACT on their advice, do NOT ignore them.